 \paragraph{DisCo-VAE v.s.
 OE-VAE}

-To make a more quantitative examination of the mass-decorrelation quality, we employ the measure based on Jensen-Shannon Divergence (JSD, Eq. \ref{eqn:jsd}), which is the symmetric version of KL Divergence to measure the similarity between two probability distributions.
+To make a more quantitative examination of the mass-decorrelation quality, we employ the measure based on the Jensen-Shannon Divergence (JSD, Eq. \ref{eqn:jsd}), which is the symmetric version of the KL Divergence to measure the similarity between two probability distributions.
 Generally speaking, the lower JSD is, the better two distributions match.
-So for an anomalous jet tagger, we expect a low JSD, and at the same time a high AUC.
+So for an anomalous jet tagger, we expect a low JSD, and at the same time high AUCs.

 In Fig. \ref{fig:jsd}.
 We plot inverse JSD w.r.t. signal efficiency at the background efficiency of 5\% for the top test set, which is a held-out class when we trained the OE-VAEs with $W$ jets exposed.
 OE-VAEs generally have much higher signal efficiency w.r.t.
 DisCo-VAEs at the same mass-decorrelation level.
-It's promising that OE-VAEs retain very good anomaly detection power while at the same time being mass-decorrelated.

 This section is not a full account of the application of Outlier Exposure, or more broadly semi-supervised learning, in the context of generative-model-based anomalous jet tagging.
 We have shown in Section \ref{sec:anomaly_detection} that the naive generative modeling in the unsupervised extreme, with our current settings (training dataset, encoding architecture, generative modeling), is not enough to bring a powerful generic anomalous jet tagger.
 The standard VAE models fail at detecting several signals.
 With mass decorrelation implemented, the VAE models almost lose their competence at the full spectrum of test sets.
-We scratched the surface of semi-supervision and auxiliary tasks for representation learning in this work.
-It's already encouraging to see these potential solutions to enhance the tagger's performance.
+It's promising that OE-VAEs retain very good anomaly detection power while at the same time being mass-decorrelated.
+We only scratched the surface of semi-supervision and auxiliary tasks for representation learning in this work.
+This direction is definitely worth more investigation.